Home How-to How to find the full path of a file on Mac

 Finder Path Bar

-While using the Finder context menu, you get an easy option to copy the full path of the file on your clipboard, which you can later paste anywhere as per your requirements.
+Using the Finder context menu, you can easily copy the full path of the file to your clipboard, which you can later paste anywhere according to your requirements.

 1. Launch Finder